Wednesday Worklaw Alert: Lyft Fails to Overturn NYC E-Hail Driver Minimum Wage Rules

 New York City Law Department spokesman Nicholas Paolucci offered public support for the ruling, stating, “We’re pleased with this ruling — it will help hardworking drivers during this very difficult time.”
 The pandemic has hit e-hail drivers particularly hard as people are choosing to stay home and travel less.
 Additionally, people have social distancing and health concerns when sharing small enclosed spaces like a car.
 A Daily News article reported that Uber and Lyft completed an average of 427,000 trips per day in New York City during October 2020.
 These numbers show a shocking 37% decrease from the 682,000 daily trips completed in October of 2019 in NYC.

 Lyft spokesman CJ Macklin was understandably not as pleased with the court’s decision.
 He stated, “The rule has already resulted in 10,000 fewer New Yorkers being able to earn on our platform.
 We will continue fighting for drivers and are currently exploring all our options.”
 Macklin points out that these thousands of drivers have stopped working for Lyft because the TLC minimum wage rules make their schedules less flexible, which was traditionally a major benefit to e-hail driving.

 Seek Legal Assistance Today

-If you are an Uber or Lyft driver who believes their minimum wage rights are being violated, seek legal assistance from the Law Office of Christopher Q. Davis, located in New York City and Livingston, NJ.
+If you are an Uber or Lyft driver who believes their minimum wage rights are being violated, seek legal assistance from the Working Solutions Law Firm, located in New York City and Livingston, NJ.
 Contact us today at (646) 430-7930 to schedule a free case evaluation and receive experienced legal counsel.